heaps12345/madkudu/markdown/careers.md

 ## You're here!
-And we're so flattered.

-Thank you, thank you, thank you!
-Thank you for taking the time to read about MadKudu.
+Thank you for taking the time to read about MadKudu!
 Why are we so thankful?

 Because you have choices.<br>
 Because you're one of the best.<br>